Topics on this page:

 "Tort" means a wrongful action that injures a person, for which the injured person may receive monetary compensation from the person who committed the wrongful action.
 Torts may result from intentional or negligent actions.

-"Negligence" generally means that a person did not take reasonable care to avoid injury to someone else.
+"Negligence" is a complicated legal concept.
+At its most basic level, negligence generally means that a person did not take reasonable care to avoid injury to someone else.
 This can include a defendant that did not do something that the defendant should have done.
 To make a negligence claim in Maryland, the plaintiff must prove that:

 - the defendant had a duty to protect the plaintiff,